What does really matter in image goal navigation?: Can we learn goal-perception with actions?

 \subsection{Implementations in prior work}

-Early works used late fusion approaches based on CNNs \cite{al2022zero,zhu_target-driven_2017}, but later work switched encoders to ViTs, for instance \textit{OVRL-v2} \cite{yadav2023ovrlv2}.
-Cross-attention for \textit{ImageNav} was introduced in the \textit{DEBiT} encoder \cite{CrocoNav2024}, with code made available\footnote{\url{https://github.com/naver/debit}}, and combined with pre-training, first for cross-view completion as in \cite{CroCo2022}, then for relative pose and visibility estimation.
-The binocular ViT was combined with an additional CNN taking only the observation as input, trained with RL.
-It currently provides the state-of-the-art results on this task.
-Interestingly, the authors have shown that pre-training is essential, as the high-capacity binocular transformer cannot be trained from scratch with RL alone, leading to performance close to zero.
-The RL loss seems to be too weak of a learning signal, not sufficient to drive the encoder to discover correspondence computations.
-The inability of RL to learn big encoders was somewhat confirmed in the Late Fusion method OVRL-v2 \cite{yadav2023ovrlv2}, as ``\textit{switching from the 50.9M parameters ViT-Small to the 179.2M parameters ViT-Base produces another negative result: SR drops -2.4\% while SPL minimally increases by +0.7\%}''.
+Early methods used \textit{Late Fusion} approaches based on CNNs \cite{al2022zero,zhu_target-driven_2017}, but later works switched to ViTs.
+Cross-attention for \textit{ImageNav} was introduced in \textit{DEBiT} \cite{CrocoNav2024} with code available,\footnote{\url{https://github.com/naver/debit}} and combined with pre-training, first for cross-view completion as in \cite{CroCo2022}, then for relative pose and visibility estimation.
+The binocular ViT was combined with an additional CNN with only the observation as input, trained with RL, providing current state-of-the-art results.
+Interestingly, the authors have shown that pre-training is essential, as the high-capacity binocular transformer cannot be trained from scratch with RL only.
+The learning signal from the RL loss alone seems to be too weak to drive the encoder to discover correspondence computations.
+The inability of RL to train big encoders was somewhat confirmed in the \textit{Late Fusion} method \textit{OVRL-v2} \cite{yadav2023ovrlv2}, as ``\textit{switching from the 50.9M parameters ViT-Small to the 179.2M parameters ViT-Base produces another negative result: SR drops -2.4\% while SPL minimally increases by +0.7\%}''.